-Understanding and treating alcohol-use disorder.
+Understanding and treating alcohol use disorder

 You are not alone.
-Alcohol is the most widely abused drug in throughout southeast Michigan, affecting millions of people from all walks of life every day.
+Alcohol is the most widely abused drug throughout southeast Michigan, affecting millions of people from all walks of life every day.
 It can impact your family, your relationships, and your job.
 When your alcohol use becomes out of control or causes harm to yourself or others, it’s time to get some help.